 One of the things that makes this a favorite banana bread recipe is that it uses less sugar than most.
 That’s perfect if you like it less sweet or want to top it with something sweet.
 But you can use more sugar if you want it sweeter – the details are in the recipe.

-How to Make this Banana Bread
+How to Make Toasted Coconut Banana Bread

 You don’t need a lot of experience baking to make this great recipe work.
 Even if you have very little experience baking, just try this recipe.
 You’ll have homemade banana bread in no time.
 You can make the toasted coconut flakes first and do some of the early steps for the banana bread at the same time.